 - Token Nonhuman: Hails from "The Planet of the Mimes", and is functionally human save for facial markings and skin coloration reminiscent of a clown, voicelessness, and a pronounced mischievous streak.

 The ReinforcementsThese are Sixth Ranger Silverhawks who were introduced midway through the series, after the original team had been established.
 None of them appear in the Title Sequence.

 Voiced by: Adolph Caesar, Doug Preis (original), Raúl de la Fuente and Carlos Petrel (Latin-American Spanish dub)A professional magician and illusionist with a Power Crystal embedded in his forehead instead of lasers in his shoulders.
 He uses his abilities to confuse and misdirect Mon*Star's gang.

 Tropes associated with Hotwing:

-- Maybe Magic, Maybe Mundane: It's not always clear if Hotwing really has mystical powers or is just a very skilled illusionist.
+- Maybe Magic, Maybe Mundane: It's not always clear if Hotwing really has mystical (or telekinetic) powers or is just a very skilled illusionist.